bolingy/grasp-point-selection-sim/docs/source/usage.md

 # Getting Started

 ## Data Collection
-BEfore running the data collection file, you need to create a folder outside your grasp-point-selection-sim folder.
+Before running the dynamo_grasp.sh script, you need to create a folder in the grasp-point-selection-sim folder.
 This folder will be used to store the data collected from the simulation.
 You can create this folder using the following command:
 ```bash
 mkdir <PATH_TO_YOUR_WORKSPACE>/grasp-point-selection-sim/scenario_grasp_configurations
 ```